netobserv/documents/cncf/Security Self-Assessment.md

 ### Background

-Kubernetes can be complex, and so does Kubernetes networking.
-Especially as it can differ from a CNI to another.
-Cluster admins often find important to have a good observability over the network, that clearly maps with Kubernetes resources (Services, Pods, Nodes...).
+Kubernetes is complex, and so is Kubernetes networking, especially since it can differ from one CNI to another.
+Cluster admins often find it important to have good observability over the network that clearly maps with Kubernetes resources (e.g. services, pods, nodes).
 This is what NetObserv aims to offer.
-Additionally, it aims at identifying network issues, and raising alerts.
+Additionally, it aims at identifying network issues and raising alerts.
 While it is not designed as a security tool, the data that it provides can be leveraged, for instance, to detect network threat patterns.
+It is used for auditing purpose.

 ### Actors

 1. The [operator](https://github.com/netobserv/network-observability-operator), orchestrates the deployment of all related components (listed below), based on the supplied configuration.
 It operates at the cluster scope.
-2. The [eBPF agent](https://github.com/netobserv/flowlogs-pipeline) and [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) are collecting network flows from the hosts (nodes), processing them, before sending them to storage or custom exporters.
+2. The [eBPF agent](https://github.com/netobserv/flowlogs-pipeline) and [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) are extracting and collecting network flows from the hosts (nodes), processing them, before sending them to storage or custom exporters.
 3. The [web console](https://github.com/netobserv/network-observability-console-plugin) reads data from the stores to display dashboards.
 4. The [CLI](https://github.com/netobserv/network-observability-cli) is an independent piece that also starts the eBPF agents and flowlogs-pipeline for on-demand monitoring, from the command line.